hyperledger/aries-rfcs/features/0755-oca-for-aries/README.md

 structure.
 Each overlay provides some knowledge about the overall data structure or the individual attributes within it.
 The information in the overlays makes it possible to create useful software for capturing data, displaying it and exchanging it.
-While the OCA [site](https://oca.colossi.network/) and [OCA specification] can be reviewed for a detailed background of OCA and its various purposes, in this RFC we'll focus on its purpose in Aries, which is quite constrained and pragmatic--a mechanism
+While the [OCA website](https://oca.colossi.network/) and [OCA specification] can be reviewed for a detailed background of OCA and its various purposes, in this RFC we'll focus on its purpose in Aries, which is quite constrained and pragmatic--a mechanism